 - Alogians (including Gaius/Caius), who were proto-orthodox for the most part, accepted all the Synoptics but rejected the Gospel of John.

 - Paul attests to Luke (or proto-Luke), but he provides no attestation of the Fourth Gospel (John).

-- Proto-Luke was likely the core Gospel relied upon by Mark, Paul, Luke-Acts, The Gospel to the Hebrews (Used by the Ebionites), and Marcion’s Gospel.
+- Luke was likely the core Gospel relied upon by Paul, Mark, Matthew, and Marcion’s Gospel.

-- Luke-Acts is the pivotal work and the principal authority as the latest Synoptic Gospel that remains for providing a historically reliable synthesis of all the predecessor Gospel narrations.
+- Luke-Acts is the pivotal work and the principal authority as the latest Synoptic Gospel that remains for providing a more authentic witness of Christ’s ministry and words as compared to the other Gospel narrations.
 It is the foundational resource for accurately conveying the core Gospel message according to 1st Century Apostolic Christianity.
 Integrity Syndicate advocates for consideration of Luke-Acts and Paul’s Epistles as the most robust foundational authorities for conveying the essentials of the Gospel.